What Does a Production-Ready AI Assurance Platform Actually Do?

 If the platform cannot show what it tested, how it scored coverage, and what threshold was used for sign-off, it is not giving you a control.
 It is giving you an assertion.

-2. Enforce: turn policy into runtime behaviour
+2. Protect and Enforce: turn policy into runtime behaviour and contain failures inline

-Enforcement gaps surface in production when policy is enforced at the application layer rather than inline at inference.
+Runtime gaps surface in production when policy is enforced at the application layer rather than inline at inference.
 The same regulated input gets two different escalation paths depending on which agent receives it.
 The security review cannot reconstruct why output X was allowed and output Y was blocked, because the decision sat in code paths owned by different product teams.

 Most enterprises already have policies: governance committees, acceptable use rules, escalation thresholds, review requirements.
 The gap is the translation layer between policy on paper and behaviour at runtime.